tannerlegvold/dotfiles/README.md

 --------------------------------------------------------------------------------------------

 ## Docker
+There is now a much easier way to install KLayout, see below.

 I use Docker for KLayout since it only runs well on earlier Ubuntu versions.
 ```
 sudo apt install docker.io